demisto/content/Packs/VaronisDataSecurityPlatform/README.md

-This pack enables you to streamline alerts and related forensic information from Varonis DSP.
+This pack enables you to streamline alerts and related forensic information from Varonis.

 ## What does this pack do?
 - Enables retrieving alerts and manage alert status.